by Jason Wasserman MD PhD FRCPC

-Macroscopic (gross) extrathyroidal extension increases the tumour stage (see Pathologic stage below) and is associated with worse prognosis.
-Microscopic extrathyroidal extension does not change the tumour stage and is not associated with a worse prognosis.
+Macroscopic (gross) extrathyroidal extension is important because it increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
+In contrast, microscopic extrathyroidal extension does not change the tumour stage and is not associated with a worse prognosis.

 A margin is the tissue that has to be cut by the surgeon to remove the thyroid gland from your body.
 A margin is considered positive when there are cancer cells at the very edge of the cut tissue.
 A negative margin means there were no cancer cells seen at the cut edge of the tissue.

 Lymph nodes from the neck are sometimes removed at the same time as the thyroid in a procedure called a neck dissection.
 The lymph nodes removed usually come from different areas of the neck and each area is called a level.
 The levels in the neck are numbered 1 through 7.
 Your pathology report will often describe how many lymph nodes were seen in each level sent for examination.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.